Most Promising COVID-19 Vaccine You Haven’t Heard Of Yet

 Hopes are growing that a dark-horse coronavirus vaccine from a tiny U.S. drugmaker can shore up supplies in the U.S. and globally as safety concerns and production problems shadow shots from Johnson & Johnson and AstraZeneca.

 The vaccine’s developer, Novavax, has never brought a product to market.
-The shot entered late-stage clinical trials monthsafter candidates from bigger names like Pfizer and Moderna.
-But the Novavax vaccine proved just as potent as those mRNA shots in a U.K. trial, and the company is now preparing to file for U.S. authorization in a matter of weeks — potentially leapfrogging AstraZeneca, a former frontrunner.
+Its shot entered late-stage clinical trials months after candidates from bigger names like Pfizer and Moderna.
+However, the Novavax vaccine, now considered by some as the most promising COVID-19 vaccine, proved just as potent as those mRNA shots in a U.K. trial.
+The company is now preparing to file for U.S. authorization within weeks.
+This move could potentially allow it to leapfrog AstraZeneca, a former frontrunner.

 Novavax’s rise comes as pressure to increase the supply of Covid-19 vaccines is growing amid concerns that unequal access globally will extend the pandemic.
 The company has pledged to provide 100 million doses of its shot to the U.S. later this year, after receiving $1.6 billion for development and manufacturing.
 It’salso one of a handful of manufacturers to promise significant deliveries worldwide, including 1.1 billion doses for low- and middle-income countries like India, where cases are skyrocketing.